 Further, as of the date of this prospectus, certain of our local branches with premises for business operations established along with our geographic expansion have not been registered with local administrations.
 In the PRC, if a company operates business outside its registered address, the company may be required to register those premises for business operation as branch offices with the relevant local market administrative regulation authorities at the place where the premises are located and obtain business licenses for them as branch offices.
 We may not be able to register the main premises for business operations as branch offices.
-We may not be able to register the main premises for business operations as branch offices in a timely manner or at all due to complex procedural requirements and relocation of branch offices from time to time.
+We may not be able to register the main premises for business operations as branch offices as branch offices are requirements and relocation of branch offices from time to time.
 While we have not received any government order or penalty resulting from such failure, we cannot assure you that we will not be subject to penalties, orders to rectify or other administrative proceedings.
 If we become subject to these penalties, our reputation, business, and results of operations could be materially and adversely affected.